-All Councillors will:-
+10.5.1 All Councillors will:-

-- (i) collectively be the ultimate policy-makers and carry out a number of strategic and corporate management functions - (ii) contribute to the good governance of the City and actively encourage community participation and citizen involvement in decision making - (iii) effectively represent the interests of the communities of the City in their own ward and individual constituents - (iv) respond to constituents' enquiries and representations, fairly and impartially - (v) participate in the governance and management of the Council - (vi) maintain the highest standards of conduct and ethics and observe the Code of Conduct for Elected and Co-opted Members and the Protocol on Member/Employee Relations set out in Part 4 of this Constitution - (vii) be available to represent the City Council on other bodies - (viii) attend meetings of bodies to which they are appointed or, if they are unable to attend, present their apologies with their reason for absence.

-Councillors will be entitled to receive allowances in accordance with the Members' Allowances Scheme set out in Part 5 of this Constitution.
+- (a) collectively be the ultimate policy-makers and carry out a number of strategic and corporate management functions; - (b) contribute to the good governance of the City and actively encourage community participation and citizen involvement in decision making; - effectively represent the interests of the communities of the City in their own ward and individual constituents; - (d) respond to constituents' enquiries and representations, fairly and impartially; - (e) participate in the governance and management of the Council; - (f) maintain the highest standards of conduct and ethics and observe the Code of Conduct for Elected and Co-opted Members set out in Part 4 of this Constitution; - (g) be available to represent the City Council on other bodies; and - (h) attend meetings of bodies to which they are appointed or, if they are unable to attend, present their apologies with their reason for absence. - 10.5.2 Councillors will be entitled to receive allowances in accordance with the Members' Allowances Scheme set out in Part 5 of this Constitution.

-1.9 The Council's Employees
+11. The Council's Employees

-The Council has people working for it (called 'employees') to give advice, implement decisions and carry out the day-to-day delivery of its services.
+- 11.1 The Council has people working for it (called 'employees') to give advice, implement decisions and carry out the day-to-day delivery of its services.
 Some employees have a specific duty to ensure that the Council acts within the law and uses its resources wisely.
-The Management Structure is set out in Part 6.

-A protocol governs the relationships between employees and Members of the Council and Eemployees must also comply with a Code of Conduct which is .
-The protocol on Member/Employee relations and the Employees' Code of Conduct are set out in Part 4.

-The recruitment, selection and dismissal of employees will comply with the Employment Procedure Rules set out in Part 3 of this Constitution
+The Management Structure is set out in Part 6. - 11.2 Employees must comply with a Code of Conduct which is set out in Part 4. - 11.3 The recruitment, selection and dismissal of employees will comply with the Employment Procedure Rules set out in Part 3 of this Constitution.

-1.10 Working With Partners
+12. Working with Partners

-Coventry Sustainable Community Strategy
+12.1 Coventry Sustainable Community Strategy

-The central plan for the city is the Coventry Sustainable Community Strategy, developed by the Coventry Partnership and adopted by the Council.

-The Coventry Partnership brings together agencies across the city, building on the existing good links between organisations in the public, voluntary community and business sectors to work together to find new ways to improve the lives of people who live or work in Coventry, with particular emphasis on helping those neighbourhoods and communities with priority needs.
+- 12.1.1 The central plan for the city is the Coventry Sustainable Community Strategy, developed by the Coventry Partnership and adopted by the Council. - 12.1.2 The Coventry Partnership brings together agencies across the city, building on the existing good links between organisations in the public, voluntary, community and business sectors to work together to find new ways to improve the lives of people who live or work in Coventry, with particular emphasis on helping those neighbourhoods and communities with priority needs.

-Partnership Working
+12.2 Partnership Working

-The Council will be working with existing partners and creating new partnerships that will assist the Council in fulfilling its corporate vision and objectives.
-In addition the way in which the Council delivers some of its services and functions to citizens and businesses will change in order to ensure value for money is delivered.
-In part this will be achieved through more creative and effective partnership working and some of the Council's partnerships include:-

-- The Coventry and Warwickshire Local Enterprise Partnership: the key aims of a LEP are of a Public/Private partnership approach to provide a long-term vision to create the right environment for growth and business through leadership, accountability and effective deployment of resources across the sub-region. - Health and Well Being Board: the key aims are to assess the needs of the Coventry population, develop a Health and Well Being Strategy for the City and integrating commissioning across the NHS, social care and public health.
-There will be a separate scrutiny board to over see the work of the Board. - Cross Public Sector Shared Services
+- 12.2.1 The Council will be working with existing partners and creating new partnerships that will assist the Council in fulfilling its corporate vision and objectives.
+In addition, the way in which the Council delivers some of its services and functions to citizens and businesses will change in order to ensure value for money is delivered.
+In part this will be achieved through more creative and effective partnership working and some of the Council's partnerships include:- - The Coventry and Warwickshire Local Enterprise Partnership: the key aims of a LEP are of a Public/Private partnership approach to provide a long-term vision to create the right environment for growth and business through leadership, accountability and effective deployment of resources across the sub-region. - Health and Well Being Board: the key aims are to assess the needs of the Coventry population, develop a Health and Well Being Strategy for the City and integrate commissioning across the NHS, social care and public health.
+There will be a separate Scrutiny Board to over see the work of the Board. - Cross Public Sector Shared Services.

-1.11 Joint Arrangements
+12.3 Joint Arrangements